Lung Cancer In Teens: Signs, Causes, Treatment And Survival Rate

 Lung cancer usually starts in the bronchi or other parts of the lungs, such as the bronchioles or alveoli (22).

-Lung cancer in teenagers is increasing in an alarming rate, mainly due to smoking and exposure to secondhand smoke, radon gas, and air pollution.
-While its symptoms are similar to those of other respiratory problems like a persistent cough, chest pain, you should take your teen to the doctor if you detect any concerning signs and symptoms.
+Lung cancer in teenagers is increasing at an alarming rate, mainly due to smoking and exposure to secondhand smoke, radon gas, and air pollution.
+While its symptoms, such as persistent cough and chest pain in teens, are similar to those of other respiratory problems, you should take your child to the doctor if you detect any concerning signs and symptoms.
 Early detection and treatment may reduce the risk of fatal complications; thus, as a parent, you should be aware of lung cancer to make more informed treatment decisions.

 Infographic: Treatment Modalities For Lung Cancer In Teenagers